| Safe Haskell | None |

 width of an object can be zero, but never less than zero.
 A core

-to the number of characters in the Text
+to the number of characters in the Texts that make up the Chunk.

 it, though neither its height nor its width is ever smaller than zero.